-- Palmitoyl Tetrapeptide-7: the company that makes it swears it makes skin firmer and smoother.
+- Palmitoyl Tetrapeptide-7: The manufacturer swears it makes skin firmer and smoother.
 I’m still waiting for independent studies that confirm this.

-- Acetylarginyltryptophyl Diphenylglycine: known as Restilase, it’s supposed to boost collagen production.
-Again, the only studies are from the company that makes it.
+- Acetylarginyltryptophyl Diphenylglycine: Known as Restilase, it’s supposed to boost collagen production.
+Again, the only studies are from the manufacturer.